-Firstly, one non-local illumination compensation (NL-IC) scheme is proposed.
+Firstly, one non-local illumination compensation (NLIC) scheme is proposed.
 With the method, instead of using the template samples, the samples of the previously coded CUs are utilized for deriving the linear model used for the motion compensation of the current block.
 Specifically, after the reconstruction of each inter CU (except for GPM and SbTMVP CUs), one linear model is derived by minimizing the difference between the reconstruction and prediction samples of the block.
-Then, for both regular and subblock merge modes, up to 6 NL-IC candidates which are obtained from spatial adjacent and non-adjacent neighbors to current CU are inserted and reordered together with the existing candidates in the merge list.
+Then, for both regular and subblock merge modes, up to 6 NLIC candidates which are obtained from spatial adjacent and non-adjacent neighbors to current CU are inserted and reordered together with the existing candidates in the merge list.
 The first N candidates with the smallest SADs remain in the list with one index being signaled to indicate which candidate is selected.
 In the contribution, N is kept the same as ECM-10.0, i.e., 10 for regular merge mode and 15 for subblock merge mode.
-Additionally, the same pattern used for obtaining spatial non-adjacent neighbors in regular merge is reused to locate the corresponding non-adjacent NL-IC candidates.
+Additionally, the same pattern used for obtaining spatial non-adjacent neighbors in regular merge is reused to locate the corresponding non-adjacent NLIC candidates.
 When one IC-ILM candidate is selected, the associated linear model is used together with its motion information (e.g., MVs, CPMVs, reference picture indices and so forth) to generate the prediction samples of the CU.